- Full-time, Part-time, Per course

 Part-time: 24 months/21 months (MSc/PG Diploma)

-This masters in Business Strategy, Leadership and Change is accredited by the Chartered Management Institute.
+This MSc in Business Strategy, Leadership and Change is accredited by the Chartered Management Institute and successful candidates will be awarded a Diploma in Strategic Management and Leadership from the Chartered Management Institute.

 Course contentDetailed course guide